Using Healthcare Translation Services: 5 Tips for Facilities

 5 Tips for Using Healthcare Translation Services

-1. Consider Your Patients’ Needs
+1. Consider Your Patients’ Translation Needs

 Before contracting any language services, you’ll need to figure out what you’re looking for.
-Carefully evaluate the needs of your community and consider your patient demographics.
+Carefully evaluate the translation needs of your community and consider your patient demographics.
 This will allow you to identify what types of services or languages you want to prioritize.

-Translation services can get expensive.
+Healthcare translating services can get expensive.
 So, if a company isn’t proficient in the languages that most of your patients understand, they’re not going to be worth the cost.
 You’ll also want to ensure that translations reflect the health literacy level of your patient base.

 2. Choose a Reputable Language Service Provider